leoosalles/dev2-fetching-user-data-github-api/README.md

 **Why *not* `display: none` or `visibility: hidden`?**

 Because this is an **ARIA live region**.
 Using `display: none` (or sometimes `visibility: hidden`) removes the node from many assistive technology trees, which can suppress announcements.
-Your approach keeps the region alive for screen readers while it’s visually hidden, so updates can be announced when it becomes visible.
+This approach keeps the region alive for screen readers while it’s visually hidden, so updates can be announced when it becomes visible.

 **How this aligns with the JavaScript flow:**
 - On load, the container has the `hidden` class, making it invisible and non-interactive—no empty box or “blank region” is announced by assistive technologies.